igorbenav/FastAPI-boilerplate/README.md

 ### 4.4 Database Migrations

+> \[!WARNING\]
+> To create the tables if you did not create the endpoints, ensure that you import the models in src/app/models/__init__.py.
+This step is crucial to create the new tables.

 If you are using the db in docker, you need to change this in `docker-compose.yml` to run migrations:

 ```sh